Up to 50% off sofas & mattresses — limited‑time deals.

 What Is a Cloud Couch?

-You may love the look of a cloud couch but still wonder whether it is just marketing for an oversized sectional, whether it will overwhelm your room, or whether it will feel too soft for daily life.
-This guide explains what a cloud couch actually is, how it performs in real homes, where buyers get it wrong, and how to choose one that fits your space, habits, and comfort needs.
+You may love the look of a cloud couch and still wonder whether it is just marketing for an oversized sectional, whether it will overwhelm your room, or whether it will feel too soft once the novelty wears off.
+This guide explains what a cloud couch actually is, where buyers misread it, and how to decide whether it fits your room, routine, and comfort preferences.

 What Is a Cloud Couch?
 The Short Answer

-• In practice, a cloud couch is a deep, low, plush, lounge-first sofa style, not a strict technical furniture category.
-The phrase grew out of RH’s Cloud Sofa and is now used broadly for similar designs.
+• In practice, a cloud couch is best understood as a deep, low, lounge-first sofa style, not a strict furniture category.
+The phrase grew out of the RH Cloud Sofa and is now used much more broadly for similar sink-in designs.

-• The look usually includes oversized cushions, a relaxed silhouette, soft fill, and often modular construction or a casual slipcovered appearance.
+• The look usually includes oversized cushions, a relaxed silhouette, soft fill, and either modular pieces or a casual slipcovered feel.

-• A cloud couch is best for lounging, movie nights, stretching out, and relaxed family use.
-It is less ideal for upright entertaining, very small rooms, or anyone who needs a higher, firmer seat to stand up comfortably.
+• A cloud couch usually makes the most sense for movie nights, stretching out, and casual family use.
+It is less ideal for very small rooms, formal upright entertaining, or anyone who needs a higher, firmer seat to stand up comfortably.

 Common Cloud Couch Misconceptions, Buying Mistakes, and Risks